 - Strength Train To Boost Your Metabolism

-- Eat Clean + Lean
+- Eat More Fiber + Protein

 1. Increase Your Cardio

 If you’re only doing a few light cardio workouts per week, increase that number to burn more calories.
 The CDC recommends 2 hours and 30 minutes of heart-pumping cardiovascular exercise per week.
-You should also be mixing up your workouts by incorporating High Intensity Interval Training, which helps burn fat fast and has you doing calorie-torching plyometrics.
+You should also be mixing up your workouts by incorporating High Intensity Interval Training (HIIT), which helps burn fat fast and has you doing calorie-torching plyometrics.

 Also called curtsy lunges, cross-behind lunges are a great lunge variation to specifically target the inner thighs.
 Click here to learn how to perform cross-behind lunges.